 We use the clubs listed above to prepare work for the following performances:

-Evening of Entertainment, Dance Festival, Great Big Dance Off, Swindon Schools Platform, Old Town Festival, Picnic in the Park, Boys Dance platform and the school musical.
+Evening of Entertainment, Evening of Broadway, Great Big Dance Off, Swindon Schools Platform and the school musical.

-We also offer a couple of opportunities each year to watch a live Dance performance and run a trip to the London Dance Convention, Move It.
+We also offer opportunities to watch a live Dance performance and run a trip to the London Dance Convention, Move It.